Kolyma - Second World War

 Pavlovs successor belonged to a new generation of officials.
 They could be called “pragmatists” who still believed in the system but who were perhaps not quite as “orthodox” as their predecessors.
 The man’s name was General Ivan Fedorovich Nikishov who was to be Dalstroi’s longest serving head.

 During the period before the war, Magadan was more “civilized”.
 The original headquarters of timber were replaced by a large new brick building.
 The small club for NKVD officials was transformed into a real theatre.
 Camps in the region were improved and many of today’s villages consist of building from that period (which slowly came to an end in the years 1953-57).
+It cannot be said that conditions reached the same levels as under Berzin.
+Fatalities were high throughout Dalstroi’s history but the occasional instance of terror was more the exception than the rule.

 The ship "Felix Dzerzhinski", was formerly the biggest cable ship in the world by the name of "Dominia".
 It was Dalstroy's flag ship and used for transport of the Dalstroy leadership.
 During World War II the ship cruised the Pacific several times to transport supplies from the USA.
 It was completely overhowled by an American ship yard as part of the Lend- Lease trety.
 Photo kindly made available by the shipping company FESCO, Vladivostok.